If you want to add some celebrity glamour to your Las Vegas trip, look no further than Madame Tussauds Las Vegas.

-Viva Las Vegas: The legends and celebrities who have contributed to the glitzy scene of Las Vegas can be found in this section, including Elvis, Mayor Oscar Goodman, Celine Dion, and acts like Blue Man Group, the Rat Pack.
+Viva Las Vegas: The legends and celebrities who have contributed to the glitzy scene of Las Vegas can be found in this section, including Elvis, Criss Angel, Celine Dion, and acts like Blue Man Group, the Rat Pack.

 The Hangover Bar Experience

 It is an immersive experience for all Hangover franchise fans.